sagar-sm/ifa-amerasia/README.md

 You only have to do this **once** and not every time you want to tile an image.

 > Note that the image resolution pixel limit for sharp is 268402689 (width * height) pixels.
-This is a high enough resoultion for our map.
+This resolution is sufficiently high for our map.
 If the image you are tiling is too large you might have to resize so that image `width * height` is less than 268402689.
 You can do so using Photoshop, Preview or through the command line with `imagemagick`

-`magick convert -resize 84% out.jpg out_small.jpg`
+`magick convert -resize 84% inputImage.jpg outputImage.jpg`

 ### Tile it!
 To tile the image,